evergreen-innovations/dlc-documentation/docs/_interface/03_toolWorkflow.md

 ### Re-cleaning Statistic Data Source

 Each project has one cleaned data set saved.
 Re-cleaning data will replace the original data and necessitates the re-running of any statistics computed in later stages of the workflow.
-The tool guides users through the process of re-saving statistics via warning messages displayed on the screen if you fall into this scenario.
+The tool guides users through the process of re-saving statistics via warning messages displayed on the screen if a user falls into this scenario.

 ## Cleaned Data Review